What's an RA?

-The RAs are live-in student staff members who have been trained extensively in working in undergraduate residence halls, in areas including educational programming, counseling, referrals, and crisis management.
-The Dickson&McLLU Complex has 17 RAs, and you may go to any of them if you have questions or problems.
+The RAs are live-in student staff members who have gone through extensive training to work in undergraduate residence halls.
+Areas of training incluide: educational programming, counseling, referrals, and crisis management.
+The Dickson/McLLU Complex has 17 RAs, and you may go to any of them if you have questions or problems.
 There is an RA on call every night of the week and on the weekends to respond to any emergencies in the building.
-The RAs will be some of the first people you meet upon moving into the Dickson&McLLU Complex.
+The RAs will be some of the first people you meet upon moving into the Dickson/McLLU Complex.
 They are here because they care about you and want your experience to be as successful and positive as possible.

 Dickson Hall and McLLU also have resident advisor(s) who are CORE RAs.
 "CORE RA" stands for COmmunity and REspect Resident Advisor.